PLEASANTON -- Luxurious as it is, the Madden Cruiser doesn't require much of a tour.

 "No, no. The way he runs, he reminds me of that sprinter, (Usain) Bolt," he said, referring to the Olympic star.
 "Kaepernick is a long-legged guy.
 We never used to think that long-legged guys could run fast."

-Kaepernick rushed for 181 yards in the 49ers' playoff opener against Green Bay last Saturday, setting
+Kaepernick rushed for 181 yards in the 49ers' playoff opener against Green Bay last Saturday, setting an NFL record for rushing yards by a quarterback.
+The Packers looked surprised and confused.
+And that, Madden said, is the best way to measure Kaepernick's breathtaking speed.

 "The way you can tell that he's running fast is when the defensive players are taking bad angles," Madden said.
 "Kaepernick causes you to misread his speed, to take bad angles.
 Defenders think he'll be there -- and he's not."